 Instructions

-- Bring to a simmer, reduce heat to medium-low (or as low as you can go without losing your simmer), and cook for 20 minutes.
+- Bring to a simmer, reduce heat to medium-low (or as low as you can go without losing your simmer), and cook for about 20 minutes.
 As your sauce cooks, continually smash the whole tomatoes with your spoon, slowly breaking them apart, until no large chunks remain.

 - Remove from heat and serve.